UnlockedLabs/intro-to-web-dev-curriculum/content/modern-js/reading/supersets/index.md

 tupleName = [10, "9", 8];
 ```

 This is just a short introduction to TypeScript to expose you to supersets and one of the most famous ones in the JavaScript landscape.
-Not only can React applications be writting in TypeScript, but Angular, a popular front-end framework, is written in TypeScript.
+Not only can React applications be written in TypeScript, but Angular, a popular front-end framework, is written in TypeScript.
 In addition to its popularity, learning a bit more about TypeScript can help you make the transition to Unit 2, where the back-end development is done with a statically typed language.

 ## Check Your Understanding